Join the Discussion!

 How to Subscribe

-You can subscribe by email by simply sending the message SUB SHARP-L, followed on the same line by your name, to this address: list [at] list.indiana.edu.
-You’ll receive a welcome notice confirming your subscription and explaining a little more about how the list works.
-A list of commands including subscribing, unsubscribing, changing to digests, etc., can be found at here.
+You can subscribe by simply sending a blank email to this address: sharp-l-subscribe[at]indiana.edu.
+You’ll receive an email inviting you to confirm your subscription.
+A list of commands including subscribing, unsubscribing, changing to digests, etc., can be found here.

-If you have any questions about SHARP-L, please get in touch with the listowner, Patrick Leary.
+If you have any questions about SHARP-L, please contact the listowners, Ian Gadd and Vincent Trott, at sharp-l-request [at] indiana.edu

 Here’s a sample of some of the discussion topics: